Build a Chatbot

 const callModel3 = async (state: typeof GraphAnnotation.State) => {

-const response = await chain.invoke(state);
+const response = await llm.invoke(prompt);

 return { messages: [response] };